andres4715-gif/Playwright_web_automation_github/README.md

 - [ ] Check this file src/utils/config.ts because this config is not working well implement .env file
 - [ ] Learn about how use pause();
 - [ ] Check how can I implement de environment variables with existing file
+- [ ] Add new way to run @Tags from a new file with new setup

 ---
 🔥🛠️ Framework under construction 🔥⚙️